piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 [Show the class](https://github.com/piku235/JungiThemeBundle/blob/master/Core/Theme.php)

-The `Jungi\Bundle\ThemeBundle\Core\Theme` class is a default theme implementation and it only defines basic methods contained in the interface.
+The `Jungi\Bundle\ThemeBundle\Core\Theme` is the default theme implementation and it only defines basic methods contained in the interface.
 It's used by the XmlFileLoader and the YamlFileLoader.
 Properties of this class can be only set by its constructor.